What is involved in Stewarding?

 Stewards are a mainstay for the any group, no stewards = no meet, that said stewarding can be a rewarding experience.

 There are two kinds of steward, especially for our THS.
 The main (first) steward tends to be the one that is on site from the start of the meet and is the person who is last to leave the meet.
-We tend to have 2 or 3 stewards at our THS depending on duration and one for our weekend or 4/5 night meets, but this can change subject to the number of pitches available and social events planned.
+We tend to have 2 or 3 stewards at a THS depending on duration and 1 or 2 for our weekend or 4/5 night meets, but this can change subject to the number of pitches available and social events planned.
 The extra steward/s for a THS means that stewards can also get off site to explore the area.

 If you are considering helping to steward a meet its best start at a meet closer to home, you will have local knowledge which you can impart to other members and also have time to gather literature say from the local tourist information office.

-The main steward tends to arrive early on the morning of the meet, or occasionally if preferred and with arrangements with the landowner, the day before the meet.
+The main steward tends to arrive early on the morning of the meet, or occasionally if preferred and with arrangements with the landowner, the afternoon before the meet.
 The last steward to leave ensures the site is clean and tidy before departure at midday or at the agreed time.

 The stewards are responsible for greeting everyone on arrival, taking their membership details and recording them on the paperwork.
 They may provide tea and coffee on campers arrival, this is a nice touch but not essential.
 The stewards also make the arrangements for coffee mornings/social evenings or events and organise a raffle.